nachiappannk/learn-java/FileNaming/ReadMe.md

  * The access modifiers a class can have are public and unspecified or default
  * The public classes are accessible outside the package.
  * The default (or unspecified) classes are not accessible outside the package
+ * Java package names can not contain hyphen.
+They can contain underscore.
+They can not contain keywords as well